LaunchCodeEducation/java-web-development/src/chapters/orm-relationships/many-to-one.rst

    The ``event_category`` table

 Notice that our events have ``event_category_id`` values of ``12`` and ``13`` (these values may differ slightly in your application).
 These are foreign keys into the ``event_category`` table.
 For example, in the tables above, the ``event`` row with ``id`` equal to ``14`` is related to the ``event_category`` row with ``id`` equal to ``12``.
 This database relationship corresponds to the relationship between objects that was created by Spring Boot when we submitted the form.

+With this many-to-one relationship in place, we next look at how to establish a persistent one-to-many relationship.